Dentist Quality Assurance Requirements

 Dentists are required to maintain a minimum number of hours of mandatory continuing education (CE) in order to renew registration to practise each year.

-Your CE cycle is assigned at the date of registration and runs on a three-year calendar cycle, e.g. January 1, 2020 – December 31, 2022.
+Your QAP cycle is assigned at the date of registration and runs on a three-year calendar cycle, e.g. January 1, 2020 – December 31, 2022.

-Minimum required credits during a three-year cycle: 90 credits (one hour = 1 credit)
+Minimum required credits during a three-year QAP cycle: 90 credits (one hour = 1 credit)

 Detailed requirements, including course eligibility, are outlined in the Continuing Education Requirements (PDF) document.

-Dentists must achieve at least 900 practice hours in the preceding three years in order to renew their registration as a practising dentist.
+Dentists must achieve at least 900 practice hours within their QAP cycle in order to renew their registration as a practising dentist.

 Acceptable continuous practice hours include the provision of clinical dental treatment, clinical dental consultation (dentists only), employment as a dental educator or dental researcher, or enrollment in a dental education program.

-To meet the continuous practice requirement, dentists must work approximately 25 hours per month (over a three-year period).
+To meet the continuous practice requirement, dentists must work approximately 25 hours per month (within their QAP cycle).

 You are responsible for keeping track of your own yearly hours and will be asked to report them during your annual renewal.